What is Near Death Awareness in Hospice Care?

 - Allow the person to share this experience with you without judgment and without correction.
 You may be in the best position to understand what is being said.

-- Please call your Hospice team anytime for more information or support.
+- Work with your Hospice team anytime for more information or support.